Beyoncé: 2022–present: Renaissance and Cowboy Carter

-Renaissance was released on July 29, 2022, to critical acclaim.
+Renaissance was released on July 29, 2022, to universal acclaim from critics.
 The album features Black dance music styles such as disco and house and largely pays homage to the historically overlooked contributions of Black queer pioneers to those genres.
-The album debuted atop on the Billboard 200, with 332,000 copies sold in its first week.
-Its number-one debut made Beyoncé the first artist to have her first seven studio albums debut at number one in the US.
-All of its sixteen songs charted on the Hot 100, with its second single, "Cuff It", peaking at number six.
+The album debuted atop the Billboard 200, with 332,000 copies sold in its first week.
+Its number-one debut made Beyoncé the first female artist to have her first seven studio albums debut at number one in the US.
+All of its sixteen songs charted on the Hot 100; its second single, "Cuff It", peaked at number six and became her longest-charting song on the chart.
 Upon the release of Renaissance, Beyoncé revealed that it was the first installment of a trilogy developed and recorded during the COVID-19 pandemic—a period she described as her "most creative".

-On January 21, 2023, Beyoncé gave her first full concert in over four years at a private event in Dubai, performing for an audience of influencers and journalists.
-She was reportedly paid $24 million for the show, which sparked criticism due to the United Arab Emirates' laws criminalizing homosexuality.
-Later in the year, she headlined the Renaissance World Tour across the US and Europe, which became the highest-grossing tour by a female artist at the time.
+On January 21, 2023, Beyoncé performed for an audience of influencers and journalists at a private event in Dubai.
+It was her first full concert in over four years, and she was reportedly paid $24 million for the show, which sparked criticism due to the United Arab Emirates' laws criminalizing homosexuality.
+She then began the Renaissance World Tour across the US and Europe, which became the highest-grossing tour by a woman at the time.
 In November 2023, she released Renaissance: A Film by Beyoncé, a documentary concert film that chronicled the tour's creation.
 She wrote, directed, and produced the film in partnership with AMC Theatres.
-Having won four of her nine nominations at the 65th Annual Grammy Awards, Beyoncé became the most-awarded person in Grammy history, with a total of 32 accolades.
+She won four of her nine nominations at the 65th Annual Grammy Awards, making her the most-awarded person in Grammy history.